What to Do If You Contribute Too Much to Your Roth IRA

 3. Apply Your Excess Contributions to a Future Year

 You can also apply the excess contribution and its earnings to a future year's Roth IRA as long as you stay within the limits for that year.
-In this case, you may still be subject to the 6% penalty for the year.
+You may still be subject to the 6% penalty for the year in this case.

 What Are the Contribution Limits for Roth 401(k) Accounts?

-Though this is unlikely to happen, if you do contribute more than allowed to your Roth 401(k), your employer should return the money to you as a "corrective distribution."
-That distribution will include both your excess contributions and any income on them.
+This is unlikely to happen but your employer should return the money to you as a "corrective distribution" if you do contribute more than you're allowed to your Roth 401(k).
+That distribution will include both your excess contributions and any income earned on them.

 The Bottom Line